TheXPerienceProject/Manifest/README.md

 - Tested and Working on any version of Ubuntu - 15.10 & 16.04 16.10 (64-bit)
 - Any other distribution based of the Ubuntu Distro such as Lubuntu, Xubuntu and etc.
 - A Terminal window
-- A Good specs of hardware like 8 GB of RAM and an Intel I3 dual core (Minimum)
+- A Good specs of hardware like 16 GB of RAM and an Intel I5 quad core (Minimum)
-- A storage unit of any kind (minimum 100 GB).
+- A storage unit of any kind (minimum 300 GB).
 It would be better to use SSD because is more fast during the compliation process
 - Some dependencies that should be installed

 ### [Dependencies for Linux](https://github.com/TheXPerienceProject/Manifest/wiki/Dependencies-for-Linux) or [Dependencies for Mac](https://github.com/TheXPerienceProject/Manifest/wiki/Dependencies-for-Mac)